Pressure

 1 tbsp sweet butter

-½ cup finely minced onion - You can substitute shallots if you would like to add a little color to the dish
+½ cup finely minced onion - You can substitute shallots if you would

 ½ tsp dried thyme or dried oregano